 Among the overarching goals of BLDG Memphis’ policy and advocacy work are to:

-- Build the capacity of community development organizations and increase resources available to support the revitalization of Memphis neighborhoods.
+- Increase resources available to support the revitalization of Memphis neighborhoods.

 - Increase affordable housing and sustainable homeownership throughout Memphis.

 - Accelerate the redevelopment of vacant and abandoned properties to encourage greater density, grow the local tax base, and promote enlightened development.

 How We Drive Change

 BLDG Memphis convenes a General Policy Committee comprised primarily of active members who represent community development corporations (CDCs), non-profit organizations, government/quasi government agencies, financial institutions and key strategic partners that work across Memphis neighborhoods.

 That body sets the annual Policy Agenda which develop the priorities and directions for our five policy sub-working groups.
 These work groups review existing administrative and legislative policies, research best practices for reducing barriers to community development work, craft policy recommendations, and advocate on behalf of our network to elected and appointed government officials.

 2021 Policy Work Group Mission Statements